alphagov/accessibility-guidance/source/documentation/index.md

 # Accessibility Guidance

+Public Secor Bodies (Websites and Mobile applications) Accessibility Regulations 2018

 ## Background

-This document sets out the minimum standard of accessibility for public sector websites and mobile apps and contains practical guidance on how to achieve this.
+This document sets out the standards of accessibility required by public sector websites and mobile and contains practical guidance on how to achieve this.

 ‘Accessibility’ refers to principles and techniques to follow when you design, build, maintain and update websites and mobile apps in order to remove barriers to use, especially for people with disabilities.